-Top 5 4th Quarter Trades of Op - GuruFocus.com
+Top 5 4th Quarter Trades of OP - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Opes Wealth Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were OPPENHEIMER ASSET MANAGEMENT INC.’s top five trades of the quarter.

-During the quarter, Opes Wealth Management LLC bought 194,977 shares of ARCA:CMF for a total holding of 198,657.
-The trade had a 4.23% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $56.42.
+During the quarter, OPPENHEIMER ASSET MANAGEMENT INC. bought 153,425 shares of ARCA:VTI for a total holding of 192,324.
+The trade had a 0.47% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $191.88.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 68,630-share investment in ARCA:MUB.
-Previously, the stock had a 2.92% weight in the equity portfolio.
-Shares traded for an average price of $105.91 during the quarter.
+OPPENHEIMER ASSET MANAGEMENT INC. reduced their investment in NAS:META by 181,125 shares.
+The trade had a 0.44% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $117.43.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.